Associate Professor Jacqueline Stephens

 College of Medicine and Public Health

-Associate Professor Jacqueline Stephens is an epidemiologist who conducts research focused on access to healthcare and eliminating healthcare inequity, particularly for those living in rural and remote locations.
+Associate Professor Jacqueline Stephens is an epidemiologist who conducts research focused on identifying and eliminating healthcare inequity, particularly for people living in rural and remote locations.
 Her research uses data linkage and ‘big data’ in a mixed methods approach by contextualising the epidemiological findings with community narratives to better understand the context of the epidemiological data.

 More information about her work can be found on her ResearchNow Profile.